 No. Our shuttle bus moves participants from one location to another.
 The ground around the telescopes may be a little uneven in areas, but there is very little walking.

-We will provide a light meal (sandwiches, chips, cookies, drinks) shortly after your arrival.
+We will provide a light meal (sandwiches, salad, yogurt, granola, chips, cookies, drinks) shortly after your arrival.
 Warm drinks will be available during the evening.

 Cloudy nights happen.
 However, they will not prevent us from providing you an out-of-this-world experience.
 You will be contacted earlier in the day to discuss your evening's program.
 Should it appear that significant clouds may be present, you will be given a choice to go ahead and attend the program in the hope that it clears enough to view our beautiful universe, to reschedule, or to receive a refund on your ticket.
 We strive to offer chance-for-clear experiences especially for our many visitors from out of town, who do not have an opportunity to reschedule.
 Chance-for-clear presentations delight visitors with our unique mountain setting and captivating demonstrations.
 Typical activities include viewing the often spectacular sunset, touring professional observatories, and using special equipment including an infrared camera, a cloud chamber (to observe cosmic rays), and ionized gas spectra.

 Generally a week or two in advance is sufficient to secure a spot on a night you wish to participate.
-We can take reservations up to 24 hours in advance.
+We do not keep office hours on weekends so please plan ahead.
+We can sometimes take reservations on the morning of the same day - but check our ticket system to see if there are available seats.

 No smoking or alcohol (consumption or being under the influence) is allowed on site.

-We require each participant to sign a release form prior to the start of the night’s program.
+We require each participant to sign a release when they arrive at the site.
 Parents and guardians of children younger than 18 years of age must fill out an additional form for them.
 Thus each breathing being has their own form in their name.
 In an effort to save time, we ask that you and your guests read the form prior to attending the program.
+This information is included in the confirmation e-mail we send you.
 We will ask you to sign the form when you arrive to our site.
-If you have any questions or concerns, you may contact us at 520.626.8122 or firstname.lastname@example.org.
+If you have any questions or concerns, you may contact us at (520) 626-8122 or email@example.com.